Buildings and architecture of Brighton and Hove: Residential architecture

 Many flats and mansion blocks were built in Brighton, Hove and Portslade in the interwar and immediate postwar periods.
 St Richard's Flats (mid-1930s, by Denman and Son), "cottagey and jazzy at the same time", are stuccoed with wooden balconies and a clay-tiled roof.
 King George VI Mansions at West Blatchington consist of three long groups of three-storey brick and tile terraces forming a quadrangle around an area of open space; designed by T. Garratt and Sons in the "Vernacular Revival" style, they are little changed since their construction.
 Wick Hall (1936) and Furze Croft (1937, by Toms and Partners) occupy the old gardens of the original Wick Hall mansion.
 Their "elegant" form and high quality makes them "well-respected local landmark[s]".
 Furze Croft retains its Crittall steel windows and is characteristic of the 1930s Moderne style.
 Courtenay Gate occupies a prime site on Hove seafront; designed in 1934, it rises to seven storeys and has good architectural detail.
 In The Drive in Hove, numbers 20 and 22 are brick- and stone-built flats which enhance the streetscape of this important residential road; number 22 was "designed to resemble a castle".
 John Leopold Denman's Harewood Court (1950s), built for the Royal Masonic Benevolent Institution, is a seven-storey brick-built block in the Art Deco style.
-Nearby, at the junction of The Drive and Cromwell Road, Eaton Manor dates from 1968–72, rises to eight storeys and contains over 100 flats.
+Nearby, at the junction of The Drive and Cromwell Road, Eaton Manor dates from 1968 to 1972, rises to eight storeys and contains over 100 flats.
 It is described on the local list as "handsome ... well articulated ... [and] an excellent example of the type".

 The former French and Police Convalescent Homes are now flats and a nursing home respectively.